jono-royle/DeathLearnerV2/README.txt

 TO GET THE GAME WORKING:
 Download DeathLearnerV2 repo
 Run the powershell script "DLInstaller.ps1"
-(this will unzip the ML console app exe required to run the game exe or to run it in unity) Run DeathLearner.exe in ..\CompletedGame
+(this script will unzip the ML console app exe required to run the game exe or to run it in unity.
+Will need to set powershell executionpolicy to unrestricted or run powershell as an administrator.
+Alternatively, can manually unzip the folder ..\Assets\MLConsoleApp\MLConsoleApp.zip to ..\Assets\MLConsoleApp and ..\CompletedGame\MLConsoleApp) Run DeathLearner.exe in ..\CompletedGame

 Created in Unity version 2021.1